Azure/dev-box-images/tools/templates/README.md

-# Bicep Templates
+# Templates

-This folder contains bicep templates that can be used to deploy DevCenter/DevBox and Azure Compute Gallery resources.
+The [templates](templates) folder contains bicep templates that can be used to deploy DevCenter/Dev Box and Azure Compute Gallery resources.

 | Template[^sub] | Description |
 | -------------- | ----------- |